What are the Main Differences Between the Roomba 960, 980 and i7. The 5 Best Roomba Alternatives

 Samsung PowerBot R7070 Pet

-The Samsung PowerBot R7070 Pet comes with mapping that has an onboard camera.
+The Samsung PowerBot R7070 Pet comes with mapping that works via an onboard camera.
 Multiple sensors create the ideal cleaning path for multi-room cleaning while avoiding obstacles along the way.
 Self Clean Brush automatically detangles and removes pet hair that collects around the brush.
 The robot doesn't have side sweepers yet is equipped with a wide cleaning brush that allows the POWERbot to clean larger areas with less movement.
 Automatically detects surface types to select the ideal suction power.
 Thanks to mapping, the ROWERbot R7070 Pet knows where it has been, it returns to finish the job after recharging.
 The cleaner is ideal for homes with carpeted surfaces mostly.

 Roomba Alternatives Comparison Chart